 In 2015, the nations of the world, including the United States, signed the Paris Climate Agreement, committing to put forward their best efforts to reduce greenhouse gas emissions in line with a goal of keeping global temperature rise to well below 2°C over pre-industrial levels (roughly equivalent to RCP 2.6).
-Current national plans (nationally determined contributions, NDCs) fall far short of this goal and would lead to about a 3°C temperature increase by 2100.78 In the U.S., the Trump Administration has stated its intention to withdraw from the Paris Agreement.
+Current national plans (nationally determined contributions, NDCs) fall far short of this goal and would lead to about a 3°C temperature increase by 2100.89 In the U.S., the Trump Administration has stated its intention to withdraw from the Paris Agreement.

 As a consequence, responsible local governments must prepare for the consequences of global warming at least 2°C above pre-industrial levels.
-For the California cities and counties in this litigation, 2°C global warming translates to a median estimate of 9 inches of sea level rise by 2050 - more than the past 100 years of sea level rise in just 30 years - and 21 inches of sea level rise by 2100.79
+For the California cities in this litigation, 2°C global warming translates to a median estimate of 9 inches of sea level rise by 2050 - more than the past 100 years of sea level rise in just 30 years - and 21 inches of sea level rise by 2100.90

-Even under the most ambitious emissions reductions scenario, the world's oceans will continue to rise as the climate system comes into balance with the roughly 50% increase in atmospheric CO2 concentration since the dawn of the industrial revolution.
-Given that physical fact, and the Appellees' vulnerability to sea level rise of just one or two feet, there is no plausible emissions reduction scenario where these cities and counties can avoid the substantial cost of adapting to and protecting themselves from rising seas that result primarily from the combustion of fossil fuels, including the Appellants' products.
+Even under the most ambitious emissions reductions scenario, the world's oceans will continue to rise as the climate system comes into balance with the roughly 50% increase in atmospheric CO_2 concentration since the dawn of the industrial revolution.
+Given that physical fact, and the Plaintiff cities' vulnerability to sea level rise of just one or two feet, there is no plausible emissions reduction scenario where these cities can avoid the substantial cost of adapting to and protecting themselves from rising seas that result primarily from the combustion of fossil fuels, including the Defendant oil companies' products.

-&lt;sup>78 Rogelj, J., et al., "Paris Agreement Climate Proposals Need a Boost to Keep Warming Well Below 2 C", Nature 534(7609), 631 (2016).

-&lt;sup>79 Rasmussen, D. J., et al., "Extreme Sea Level Implications of 1.5°C, 2.0°C, and 2.5°C Temperature Stabilization Targets in the 21st and 22nd Centuries", Environmental Research Letters, 13, 034040 (2018).
+89 Rogelj, J., et al., "Paris Agreement Climate Proposals Need a Boost to Keep Warming Well Below 2 C", Nature 534(7609), 631 (2016).
+90 Rasmussen, D. J., et al., "Extreme Sea Level Implications of 1.5°C, 2.0°C, and 2.5°C Temperature Stabilization Targets in the 21st and 22nd Centuries", Environmental Research Letters, 13, 034040 (2018).

-Finally, the portion of total CO2 in the atmosphere attributable to each company's fossil fuel products has been now well established.
-This work demonstrates that emissions caused by the products 90 major carbon producers contributed 57 (±2.9)% of the total increased atmospheric CO2 from 1880 through 2010 (Figure 7).
-Nearly half of that was attributable to the 20 largest entities.
-And nearly half of that was attributable to five of the Appellants in this case.
-Chevron was the 2nd largest CO2 producer during that period.
+Finally, the portion of total CO_2 in the atmosphere attributable to each oil company's products has been now well established.
+This work demonstrates that emissions caused by the products of 90 major carbon producers contributed 57 (±2.9)% of the total increased atmospheric CO_2 from 1880 through 2010 (Figure 7).91 Nearly half of that was attributable to the 20 largest entities.
+And nearly half of that, in turn, was attributable to Defendant-Appellees in this case.
+Chevron was the 2nd largest CO_2 producer during that period.
 ExxonMobil is the 3rd largest, BP is the 4th largest, Shell ranks 7th and ConocoPhillips is 11th.
-This information provides a reasonable basis for allocation of the costs of adaption.
+This evidence provides a reasonable basis for allocation of the costs of adaption.

-&lt;sup>80 Ekwurzel, B, et al., "The Rise in Global Atmospheric CO2, Surface Temperature, and Sea Level from Emissions Traced to Major Carbon Producers", Climatic Change, 144, 579-590 (2017).
+91 Ekwurzel, B, et al., "The Rise in Global Atmospheric CO2, Surface Temperature, and Sea Level from Emissions Traced to Major Carbon Producers", Climatic Change, 144, 579-590 (2017).

 Figure 7.
-Top twenty investor- & state-owned entities and attributed $CO_2$ emissions.
-Emissions from these companies contributed about 27.2 ( $\pm 2.9$ )% of increase in cumulative atmospheric $CO_2$ between 1880 and 2010.
+Top twenty investor- & state-owned entities and attributed CO2 emissions.
+Emissions from these companies contributed about 27.2 (\pm 2.9)% of increase in cumulative atmospheric CO2 between 1880 and 2010.
 Figure modified from: Ekwurzel, B., et al. (2017).